 The Sustainable Development Goals in Azerbaijan

-Over the last five years, Azerbaijan has demonstrated its firm commitment towards achieving the 2030 Agenda.
+Over the last eight years, Azerbaijan has demonstrated its firm commitment towards achieving the 2030 Agenda.
 The President of the Republic of Azerbaijan issued the Decree in 2016, to establish the National Coordination Council for Sustainable Development - a key partner for the United Nations to channel its support to the Government of Azerbaijan since then.
 Azerbaijan has been one of the first countries to undertake a MAPS mission (Mainstreaming, Acceleration and Policy Support for the 2030 Agenda) which outlined concrete policy and programming steps that could be taken to accelerate the goals nationally, the experience which was presented at the 2018 Baku Forum on Sustainable Development.
-This regional event also marked the adoption of the Baku Principles which established provisions on the integration of SDGs and acceleration of their implementation.
+This regional event also marked the adoption of the Baku Principles which established provisions for the integration of SDGs and acceleration of their implementation.
 With UN support, the National Information Portal on SDGs was launched, which introduces an interactive dashboard, collects consolidated data, tracks and monitors progress towards the SDGs in real-time.
 UN provides continuous support to strengthen national statistical capacities to produce quality data while focusing on disaggregation to Leave No One Behind.
 United Nations also makes special efforts to engage different groups including the private sector, media, parliamentarians, and the public, among others, in promoting the Goals.

 1 of 5